tylerthomasallen/docs/src/pages/apps/mparticle-ios.md

         @end
         ```

 - #### Initialize Branch

     As with any kit, mParticle will automatically handle initializing Branch sessions.
 At this point you should start seeing your Branch session data - including installs, re-opens, and any custom events - in your Branch dashboard.

-    All of your deep link parameters and Branch-added parameters will be returned to you when initialization completes.
-You can find a summary of [Branch-added values in the table here](/pages/links/integrate/#callback-values).
-If no referring link data was present, you'll see `+clicked_branch_link` equal to `false`.

 - #### Test deep link